weneed1t/shitt_py_tty/README.md

 # shitt_py_tty
 A quick AI script for launching a TTY in the browser to quickly set up local servers without a monitor or keyboard

+# Don't forget to open the firewall port if you're going to use this crap outside your local machine

 # 🖥️ Web Terminal (shitt_py_tty)

 A lightweight, browser-based terminal emulator for Linux servers.
 Built with FastAPI, WebSockets, PTY, and xterm.js.